 We're so glad you're interested in UNT!
 Let us know if you'd like more information and we'll get you everything you need.Request More Info

 The humanities concentration in the interdisciplinary studies master’s program allows students to explore and integrate humanities disciplines through individually tailored degree plans.
 Students are not restricted to three academic disciplines or areas of the university.
-The component academic fields from which students draw could include: anthropology; communications; creative writing; English; dance; history; journalism; linguistics; music; philosophy and religion; radio/television/film; sociology; theatre; visual arts; and world languages, literatures and cultures.
+The component academic fields from which students draw could include anthropology; communications; creative writing; English; history; journalism; linguistics; music; philosophy and religion; media studies; sociology; theatre; visual arts; and world languages, literatures and cultures.

 Students will formulate a degree plan that reflects their academic and career goals.
 Courses for humanities credit must be approved by the humanities concentration director and the faculty advisory committee.